Mineral industry of Uruguay

 The mining sector contributes only 0.1% to the GDP of Uruguay.
 Uruguay's mineral commodities include clays, semiprecious gemstones, gold, iron and steel, sand and gravel, and stone.
 Uruguay has no proven natural gas or oil reserves but it does have substantial hydroelectric capacity.

+Artigas Department is well known for its amethyst and agate quartz varieties mining.
+During 2010s 20 thousand tons of minerals were extracted with a value of 9 million US dollars, exported to Germany, United States, Brazil and China.

+Prospecting in the Atlantic coast of Uruguay for fossil fuels, however it has been a controversial practice sparking considerable environmental and social concerns.